rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Guarantees and design

 * **At‑least‑once** delivery to the webhook.
 Receiving HTTP 200 or 202 from the destination web server is considered a delivery.
 * **Leader‑only emission.** Followers never transmit, but still record events to disk-backed FIFO queue per node.
+This ensures a Follower which is subsequently elected Leader doesn't omit to send any CDC events.
 * **High‑water mark (HWM).** The Leader continually broadcasts the Raft index of highest successfuly delivered event.
 Other nodes the drop CDC events with an index less than the HWM.
-Any new Leader also skips events with an index ≤ HWM when reading.
-The period between these broadcasts is configurable.
-The shorter the interval, the fewer event retransmissions when a Leader election takes place, or a cluster restarts.
+Any new Leader also skips events with an index ≤ HWM when reading or replaying.
+The period between these broadcasts is configurable - the shorter the interval, the fewer ossible event retransmissions when a Leader election takes place, or a cluster restarts.
 * **No dependence on the Raft log for replay.** Thanks to the disk-backed FIFO queue CDC is independent of Raft log or any log compaction.

 ## Enabling CDC